pgosar/CyberNvim/README.md

 any common issues with the installation.

 Your personal configuration is housed in `user/user_config.lua`.
 Use `user/example_user_config.lua` as a guide to writing your own configuration.
-The default user configuration is the one I personally use.
-Feel free to overwrite it completely!

 ### Dependencies